 What can I do to make it a success?

 Please be sure to bring your doctor’s orders with you the day of your test.
 Please arrive 15 minutes prior to your appointment time to register.

 What should I do before the exam?

 There are no special dietary restrictions for this study.
-Please do not wear lotions or oils on the skin in the chest area.
+Please do not wear lotions or oils on the skin in the chest area while wearing this monitor.

 What happens during the exam?

-- A specially trained technician will attach the Holter monitor and instruct you how to record your symptoms while wearing it.
+- A specially trained technician will attach the Event monitor and instruct you how to record your symptoms while wearing it.

 - The technician first attaches the electrodes to your chest.
 If you have a hairy chest, he or she may shave some hair off to attach the electrodes firmly.